laraveluk/website/README.md

 If you are new to contibuting to open source projects, please follow the steps below
 - Fork the repository
 - Clone the forked repository to your local system
 - Add a git remote to the original repository.
-Example `git remote add upstream git remote add upstream https://github.com/laraveluk/website.git`
+Example `git remote add upstream https://github.com/laraveluk/website.git`
 - Check `git remote -v` to ensure you can see both remotes
 - Create a feature branch in which to make your changes `git checkout -b <new branch name>`
 - Make changes and commit to the branch